The default Emacs color scheme is affectionately known as “angry fruit salad”.

 predefined colors shown by tab-completion, or you can specify RGB hex values

-like #3f7f5f
+like #3f7f5f.

-brings up the “easy customization” interface I warned you
+customize-face brings up the “easy customization” interface I warned you

 against in the previous chapter.
-Click the State
+Click the State button and select Save

-.
+for Future Sessions.
 (You can make changes here too, but I prefer

-because it gives you tab-completion on the possible values for
+modify-face because it gives you tab-completion on the possible values for

 each attribute.)

-, which I found in the Help menu, I found all these
+Apart from describe-face, which I found in the Help menu, I found all these

 in the Emacs manual under “Faces”,